iamdustan/smoothscroll/README.md

 First, fork the repository and do `npm install` to get all the dependencies to work with.
 Create a feature branch, write your stuff and run `npm test` to check code style and prevent bugs.

-In this project we use [Prettier](https://prettier.io) to format the final published code, you can run `npm run format` before committing, if you don't do this a precommit hook will prevent you from pushing code that hasn't been formatted properly.
+In this project we use [Prettier](https://prettier.io) to format the final published code, you can run `npm run format` before committing.
+If you don't, a precommit hook will prevent you from pushing code that hasn't been formatted properly.

 Are you done?
 Awesome, submit a pull request explaining your changes.